ozcanseker/Social-linked-beer/docs/Technical documentation.md

 As you might see I put the class name in two different places: Once as the title and once as a rdf:type.
 This seems redundant.
 The logic behind it is, that rdf:type is an attribute while the title references the object itself.
-So the object itself will have an uri, for example a sch:Person object will have the uri example.inrupt.net/profile/card#me.
+So the object itself will have an uri and the attribute rdf:type.

-As you might also see, I declare the literals and attributes that do not reference another class inside the box.
+As you might also notice, I declare the literals and attributes that do not reference another object inside the box.

+Literals are depicted in between "" with the type inside the quotations marks.

+Named nodes are depicted in between <>.

 **Association**
 Association is when a class knows/references another class.
 This will be done with an arrow.
 The arrow will always have a attribute.
 This attribute will be near the arrow.